MoMalkawi/MoMalkawi/README.md

 I'm Mohammad Malkawi

-I’m a seasoned backend developer with extensive experience in generative AI and backend systems at PwC.
+I’m a seasoned backend developer with extensive experience in generative AI and backend systems at TAMM.
 My expertise spans multiple domains, from advanced Java bytecode reverse engineering to database administration and DevOps.

 Here’s a snapshot of my skills and experience: